Trump replaces campaign manager amid sinking poll numbers

 Parscale had been increasingly sidelined in the weeks since the Tulsa rally and as the president’s public and private poll numbers have taken a hit amid the coronavirus pandemic.
 Speculation had been rampant about who might be promoted to lead the operation, with names like former Trump strategist Steve Bannon floated.

-Parscale is a close ally of Trump son-in-law and White House senior adviser Jared Kushner, who wields ultimate control over the campaign.
+Parscale is a close ally of Kushner, who wields ultimate control over the campaign.
+A Florida resident, he had not been a regular presence of late in the campaign’s Arlington, Virginia, headquarters, sparking some resentments among staffers.

+Rather than parting ways completely, Parscale was retained in part because of the difficulty the campaign would have faced in rebuilding its digital advertising operation so close to the Nov.
+3 general election.
+While the Republican National Committee owned most of the campaign’s data, voter modeling and outreach tools, Parscale ran most of the microtargeted online advertising that Trump aides believed were key in 2016.

+Parscale’s digital advertising firm was among the campaign’s most significant vendors, and some in Trump’s orbit have alleged that the former campaign manager was profiting off the president’s reelection.
+Parscale has repeatedly denied the claims.

 Trump has been pressed by allies in recent months to expand his political circle and more forcefully define his run against Biden.
-On Tuesday, he relented to weeks of lobbying by his political advisers, delivering a broadside against the former vice president from the Rose Garden and framing the November election as the starkest choice in the nation’s history.
+Last month, Trump announced a promotion for Stepien and returned former communications chief Jason Miller to his campaign, taking away some of Parscale’s clout and influence.

-Biden also shuffled his campaign team amid a disastrous stretch in his campaign, albeit much earlier in the cycle.
+Biden also shuffled his campaign team, albeit much earlier in the cycle, amid a disastrous stretch in his campaign.
 For Biden, the moves marked genuine shakeups that expanded and changed how his campaign operated.

 Biden elevated Anita Dunn, effectively displacing his first campaign manager, Greg Schultz, after a fourth-place Iowa finish and after he was already headed for a second embarrassing finish in New Hampshire.
 Dunn had joined Biden at the outset of his campaign after having served President Barack Obama as a top communications adviser.